SachinVin/citra_android/README.md

 ### Building
 You can follow [this guide](https://github.com/dolphin-emu/dolphin/blob/master/AndroidSetup.md) if haven't set up your Android environment.
+Once that is done, follow [this](https://developer.android.com/studio/projects/add-native-code#vanilla_cmake) to setup and use Cmake 3.8(min. for Citra) or higher.

 First, for the frontend, you can clone/download this repo.